Barnes & Noble Education, Inc. (BNED) CEO Mike Huseby on Q2 2021 Results - Earnings Call Transcript

 We continue to see growth and momentum of our First Day and First Day Complete inclusive access programs, which has become even more relevant institutions in light of the current learning environment.
 At a time when many things remain uncertain, our First Day offerings enable schools to provide a more affordable and highly convenient model that ensures students receive their course materials and are ready to learn by the first day of class.
 This is more critical now than ever.

 At the start of the fall semester, we successfully launched First Day Complete in 12 campuses and we expect to implement the program at additional campuses for the start of the spring semester.
-As we look ahead to next fall we are in deep discussions with a significant number of our campus partners about transitioning to First Day Complete as they look to take advantage of the benefits of our -- in all inclusive model to enhance access affordability and student academic achievement.
+As we look ahead to next fall, we are in deep discussions with a significant number of our campus partners about transitioning to First Day Complete as they look to take advantage of the benefits of our -- in all inclusive model to enhance access affordability and student academic achievement.

 As we continue to support our campus partners to our bookstore operations and course material offerings we also continue to serve students directly through our DSS segment.
 The demand for bartleby’s homework health solutions has recently exploded.
 October 2020 was our highest traffic month ever with approximately 4 million unique visitors in the month up 378% versus last year and up almost 80% versus spring peak traffic.

 We are focused on scaling this business in a quality manner that will lead to sustainable subscriber growth.
 Bartleby’s potential to add significant shareholder value to BNED is truly exciting.
 The rapid emergence and persistence of online and blended learning format only strengthens the need for this digital solution.
 This past quarter we saw continued demand for our bartleby products from a student’s reserve.
-Bartleby grow subscribers grew to over 120,000 over 120,000 with revenue increasing 53%.
+Bartleby gross subscribers grew to over 120,000 with revenue increasing 53%.

-On a year-on-date basis subscriber growth is up over 40% because fewer students are on campus right now, we have seen a smaller percentage of bartleby sales taking place through our in-store channel and while our store teams are still putting great effort into selling their customers we've also increased our focus on other sales and marketing channels to ensure that bartleby is available to as many students as possible.
+On a year-on-date basis subscriber growth is up over 40%.
+Because fewer students are on campus right now, we have seen a smaller percentage of bartleby sales taking place through our in-store channel and while our store teams are still putting great effort into selling their customers, we've also increased our focus on other sales and marketing channels to ensure that bartleby is available to as many students as possible.
 This includes SEO which has continuously seen our expectations in driving users to bartleby remains a core aspect of our growth strategy.

 Additionally during the second quarter we entered into a partnership with Blackboard a leading ed-tech company to offer our bartleby solutions in their newly launched Blackboard assist feature.
-Blackboard assist as a feature, within Blackboard learning management system that enables higher ed students to search and access academic support services from their institutions as well as from curated third party tutoring and homework tools such as bartleby right within their LMS.
+Blackboard assist is a feature, within Blackboard learning management system that enables higher ed students to search and access academic support services from their institutions as well as from curated third-party tutoring and homework tools such as bartleby right within their LMS.

-Bartleby will offer two products to Blackboard system in the United States.
-Bartleby help and Bartleby right.
-Bartleby help is institutionally branded version of our Bartleby Learned product which provides asynchronous online tutoring from experts who are available 24/7.
+Bartleby will offer two products through Blackboard Assist in the United States.
+Bartleby Help and Bartleby Write .
+Bartleby Help is the institutionally branded version of our Bartleby Learn product which provides asynchronous online tutoring from experts who are available 24/7.
 We are very excited about this new partnership and expanded distribution it provides for our bartleby suite of services in the United States.
-Blackboard learn as a leading global learning management system in the US and serves millions of students many of whom are outside of the BNED footprint.
+Blackboard Learn is a leading global learning management system in the US and serves millions of students many of whom are outside of the BNED footprint.

-We believe that partnerships such as this one vital source will allow us to grow brand awareness for bartleby in turn driving increased subscriptions and revenue.
+We believe that partnerships such as this one and VitalSource, will allow us to grow brand awareness for bartleby in turn driving increased subscriptions and revenue.
 As we look to further scale our Bartleby suite of solutions, we will continue to explore additional partnerships such as this one, which will allow us to scale at faster rates.
 This was obviously a very unique fall rush for our stores, for students, for faculty and for our campus partners.

-With our focus on the health and safety of our people and communities, our stores resumed operations on campuses, where it was deemed safe to do so this fall.
+With the focus on the health and safety of our people and communities, our stores resumed operations on campuses, where it was deemed safe to do so this fall.
 Supporting customers with safety measures such as mobile curbside pickup, contactless payments and socially distant store layouts.
 We are immensely proud of our teams for the ways in which they have adapted to change these past few months.

-One of our biggest strengths as a company lies in the relationships we have on campuses nationwide.
+One of our biggest strength as a company lies in the relationships we have on campuses nationwide.
 Our partners, students and faculty rely upon us for best-in-class service and even in the midst of a global pandemic, we have been able to continue delivering just that.
 As we've noted previously, we continue to expect COVID-19 to impact our business throughout this fiscal 2021.
 In response, we have substantially adapted our cost structure and continue to take actions to reduce costs and operate more efficiently in this environment.
 We will remain vigilant and highly focused on managing expenses and liquidity prudently.

 I would like to take this opportunity to once again thank all of our campus partners and our people at BNED, their tireless efforts throughout these challenging times.
 Even as we have had to adapt to difficult circumstances, our teams have continued to make significant progress on our goals and I'm very proud of the ways in which they’ve all continued to innovate and move forward.
 With that, I will turn it over to Tom for the financial review.